andela-technology/qualified-docs/content/creating-content/challenges/challenge-types/q-and-a-options.md

 ### Time Limits

-By adding a time limit to your Q&A challenge, you can simultaneously guide the candidate so they don't spend too much time, while increasing the signal-to-noise ratio for the automated challenge scoring.
+By adding a time limit to your Q&A challenge, you can simultaneously guide the candidate to not spend too much time, while increasing the signal-to-noise ratio for the automated challenge scoring.

 #### No Time Limit